enonic/old-xp-doc/doc/developer/ssjs/javascript-java-bridge.rst

    };

 which results in a global JavaScript function ``readLines``.
-This example also shows the use of the ``toNativeObject`` method, which in this case, converts a Java String array to a JSon object.
+This example also shows the use of the ``toNativeObject`` method, which in this case, converts a Java String array to a JSON object.
 The reference documentation for the ``__`` object can be found here: `The __ object`_.

 .. _The __ object: http://repo.enonic.com/public/com/enonic/xp/docs/${release}/docs-${release}-libdoc.zip!/-__.html